patrikx3/redis-ui/README.md

 ## Electron releases
 https://github.com/patrikx3/redis-ui/releases

-#### The mac version build

-I cannot verify, but I build on Travis with an OSX image.
-I have no idea how I can add a certificate, but it supposed to work with a certificate, maybe on macOS it will shows that there is no certificate.
-I do not know, please let me know.

 ## On ElectronJs
 (The GitHub versions are always instant, while the ElectronJs Apps releases are delayed.)
 https://electronjs.org/apps/p3x-redis-ui